 A clinical study showed that discontinuing caffeine before a migraine attack can increase the efficacy of acute treatment.

-Caffeine showed an improvement in high-intensity exercise tolerance and less fatigue but no change in power.
-It is therefore used as an ergogenic aid in athletes to increase physical performance.
+Caffeine improved high-intensity exercise tolerance and less fatigue but no change in power.
+Therefore, athletes use it as an ergogenic aid to increase physical performance.

-Caffeine has a significant role in treating and preventing further damage in premature babies who are younger than 32 weeks and have very low birth weight (500 to 1250 g).
+Caffeine has a significant role in treating and preventing further damage in premature babies younger than 32 weeks and with very low birth weight (500 to 1250 g).
 It is used as therapy for apnea of prematurity, decreases the risk of developing bronchopulmonary dysplasia, and decreases brain damage in hypoxic brain injury.
 Furthermore, it has a role in decreasing the rate of patent ductus arteriosus requiring treatment and reducing the likelihood of discharging home with oxygen.
-It can help to shorten the time of mechanical ventilation in premature babies who developed acute respiratory distress syndrome, and this may reduce the risk of lung injury.
+It can help shorten the time of mechanical ventilation in premature babies who developed acute respiratory distress syndrome, which may reduce the risk of lung injury.
 Other clinical studies showed decreases in bilirubin neurotoxicity after introducing caffeine to rats.